We Welcome Your Application to Join Us!

 Days 1 & 2: Trip Start & Hike in the Berkshires

 After meeting in Williamstown, Massachusetts, we’ll spend two days camping and hiking in the Berkshires and Vermont’s Green Mountains.
 We’ll celebrate our first few days of hiking with lunches on summits or at beautiful vistas while taking in panoramic views.

 Days 3 & 4: Hike in Vermont’s Green Mountains

-We’ll head north to the heart of Green Mountains and go on a series of hikes that will build our endurance and strength.
-During our days in Vermont, we also will find time to swim in pristine mountain lakes and visit the Ben & Jerry’s ice cream factory.
+We’ll head north to the heart of the Green Mountains and go on a series of hikes that will build our endurance and strength.
+During our days in Vermont, we will also find time to splash in pristine mountain lakes and indulge in post-hike ice cream.

 Days 5-8: Backpack in New Hampshire’s White Mountains